SimonAM/RepData_PeerAssessment1/PA1_template.md

 max_steps <- order_int[[1]][[1]]
 ```
-The 5 minute interval with max nr of steps is 835  as seen in the time series plot below.
+The 5 minute interval with the highest number of steps is 835  as seen in the time series plot below.

 ```r
 plot(interval_orig$interval,interval_orig$meanint, type="l", xlab="interval", ylab="Mean steps")